Virtualization with Xen and KVM

 The configuration of the autoinstallable distribution differs depending on whether you are using a Red Hat Enterprise Linux or SUSE operating system on your guests.
 The packages for a Red Hat Enterprise Linux installation are fetched from the associated base channel.
 Packages for installing SUSE systems are fetched from the autoinstallable distribution.
 Therefore, for SUSE systems, the autoinstallable distribution must be a complete installation source.

 Table 1.
-Paths for autoinstallable distributions
+Paths for Autoinstallable Distributions

 Operating System Type Kernel Location initrd Location